Copilot4DevOps

 *Then redirect the user to the software functions

-7. Use AI for Gherkin Syntax Generation
+g.
+Use AI for Gherkin Syntax Generation

 AI can generate high-quality Gherkins in a few clicks.

 Using AI for Gherkin syntax generation streamlines test scenario creation by automating repetitive tasks, ensuring consistency, and reducing human error.
-AI tools like Copilot4DevOps Plus can suggest improvements to existing Gherkin and generate high quality scenarios based on user stories.
+AI tools like can suggest improvements to existing Gherkin and generate high quality scenarios based on user stories.
 Users can also add custom instructions to further tune the AI output for team needs.

-8. Review the Scenarios
+h.
+Review the Scenarios

 Regularly review and test your scenarios to ensure they accurately reflect the intended behavior.
 This helps maintain the relevance and accuracy of your Gherkin.
 Well written Gherkin will typically require less maintenance over time.